mstrens/Hot_wire/README.md

 # Hot_wire
-This application is writen in Python 3
+This application is writen in Python 3 (and uses some Python packages) .
+So, it is supposed to run on Windows, Linux and Mac

 It runs on a PC and allows to control a CNC 4 axis hot wire in order to cut e.g. wings.

 The CNC has to run a 4 axis version of GRBL version 1.1 The easiest solution for running GRBL is to use an arduino mega combined with a RAMP 1.x board.